The 20 Best Sezary Syndrome Doctors in Italy

 Rome, IT

-Antonella Bresin practices in Rome, Italy.
+Antonella Bresin practices practicing medicine in Rome, Italy.
 Ms. Bresin is rated as a Distinguished expert by MediFind in the treatment of Sezary Syndrome.
-Her top areas of expertise are Sezary Syndrome, Cutaneous T-Cell Lymphoma (CTCL), T-Cell Lymphoma, and Non-Hodgkin Lymphoma.
+She is also highly rated in 3 other conditions, according to our data.
+Her clinical expertise encompasses Sezary Syndrome, Cutaneous T-Cell Lymphoma (CTCL), T-Cell Lymphoma, and Non-Hodgkin Lymphoma.

 Distinguished in Sezary Syndrome